 - Encourages exercising and being mindful.

-- Allows for many whole-foods sources of carbohydrates, provided that they fall into the permitted category.
+- Allows for many whole-food sources of carbohydrates, as they fall into the permitted category.

 - Emphasizes healthy fats.

 - Grains and legumes are excluded from the Paleo diet because they weren’t part of early human diets, and they cause inflammation.